How to Make Sure Parents Get Your Fundraising Information

-15 Strategies to Make Sure Parents Get Your Information at Home
+15 Strategies to Make Sure Parents Get Your Fundraising Information

 As a principal, one of the regular frustrations I had was making sure information I wanted/needed to get home into parents’ hands actually made it to its intended destination.
 The amount of papers that go home with students today is monumental.
 Corrected homework, tests, quizzes, art projects, teacher newsletters, flyers from other non-profits, school picture packets, field trip permission slips, fundraising materials, progress reports, and report cards- the list is indeed substantial.
 If a family has multiple children, absolute chaos can break out in trying to sort through all the essential and non-essential notes.